ni/measurement-plugin-python/README.md

             poetry add <dependency_package_name>
             ```

-For detailed info on managing projects using poetry [refer to the official documentation](https://python-poetry.org/docs/cli/).
+For detailed info on managing projects using Poetry [refer to the official documentation](https://python-poetry.org/docs/cli/).

 ### Create and Manage Python Measurement Package Using `venv`

-1. Make sure the system has the recommended python version installed.
+1. Make sure the system has the recommended Python version installed.

 2. Open a command prompt, and change the working directory to the directory of your choice where you want to create a project.